Heard about the giant bed coming to Ebrington Square next week as part of the Yes Festival?

-Giant bed artwork to be erected at Ebrington as part of Yes Festival in Derry next week
+Giant outdoor bed public artwork to be unveiled at Ebrington as part of Yes Festival in Derry and Donegal

 and live on Freeview channel 276